 Continued confusion with the Epix/FENIX/VivoActive ranges but just one upgrade to the 920XT itself.
 Further confusion with the populist 735XT range.

-You can see the trend in the price of the 920XT since launch in the UK, it’s now down to around £250/270 with a strap.
+You can see the trend in the price of the 920XT since launching in the UK, it’s now down to around £250/270 with a strap.

-Clearly this shows the price willing to be paid by early adopters for the initial limited production units available outside the USA.
+Clearly, this shows the price willing to be paid by early adopters for the initially limited production units available outside the USA.
 Actually they would probably have paid more.
 But there obviously, initially, weren’t too many units and hence the fairly rapid decline by >20% over 3-4 months as more units got to the market.

 It is clear that the 930XT will be initially priced around £430 with HRM (for running dynamics and as an option).
 Judging by the graph above, waiting a month could save you over £/$100

 Prices may, perhaps, even start as high as £490 w/HRM.

 And then you would be right to ask how such a price is justified?
 And how is it justified on the rather limited expansion in the number of features I’ve suggested here, albeit with a major new hardware revamp with the optical HR.
 Good questions indeed.

 So IMHO Garmin NEED to offer something MORE than what is above.